Functionals in the Clouds: An abstract architecture of serverless Cloud-Native Apps: Serverless computing paradigm

-In Fig. \ref{functional}, the functional $G$ is the complete abstraction of the dataflow graph (i.e. the function $f$ from Fig. \ref{simple-dataflow}); so that $f = {\bf G}(f4_{in}, f3_{in}, h1, if[\phi ]then-else, g4_{out}, g3_{out})$.
+Hence, the functional ${\bf G}$ represents the complete connectivity of the dataflow graph of Fig. \ref{simple-dataflow} abstracted from the concrete functions placed in the vertices of the graph.
+These functions can be replaced by different functions if only their types are appropriate.
+Then, the resulting dataflow graph is syntactically correct, and can be executed if only data (incoming messages) are delivered to its inputs.

 Hence, ${\bf G}$ with the functions plugged in (as in Fig. \ref{functional}) is {\bf the same} as the dataflow in Fig. \ref{simple-dataflow}.
 It means that ${\bf G}$ expresses the essence of the dataflow graph connectivity, i.e. any vertex (concrete function) of the graph may be changed by any function of the same type as the type of the vertex.

-Static dataflow graph alone might not represent the entire functionality of a microservice if a recursion in involved.
-As an example, see Fig. \ref{recursion} illustrating the construction of higher order primitive recursion schema presented in \cite{TO} where dataflow graph is expanded dynamically depending on input data.